-The Data Jam report should be completed using the document titled: Hudson\DJ\Report\Form found in the "Important Documents" tab of the website.
+The Data Jam report should be completed using the document titled: Hudson_DJ_Report_Form found in the "Important Documents" tab of the website.
 Students should complete all components of the document, as outlined in the table below.
-Students are required to include information and citations from two sources beyond the Metadata file.
+Students are required to include information and citations from two sources beyond the Metadata file (not required for Family Data Jam).
 These sources could come from scientific publications, newspaper articles or reputable online sources.
+Note: Components required for Family Data Jam are designated with an asterisk.

 Report Components (these are the same as the Rubric, but this chart gives more detail) 1.
-Title Include the title, name(s), grade(s), and school name(s) of all students who participated in the project.
+Title/Organization Include the title, name(s), grade(s), and school name(s) of all students who participated in the project.
+The report should be typed in a readable font, well organized, and free of spelling and grammatical errors.
 2. Introduction Start your report by describing your topic to someone unfamiliar with it.
 Include the scientific question you investigated and a brief claim about what the dataset showed.
-Give an overview of the (1 paragraph) project but do not go into specific detail in your introduction.
+(1 paragraph) Give an overview of the project but do not go into specific detail in your introduction.
+3. Dataset Description Introduce the experiment to the reader.
+Explain what the variables are.
+Include as much information as you can about who collected the data, how they collected the data, where the (1 paragraph) collected the data, when they collected the data, why they collected the data, and the source of the data (ex: Vassar College, NOAA, Snapshot Day, Cary Institute), and any other relevant information.
+Explain why a scientist might study these variables .
+4. Data Representations (Graphs) Your team will need to create at least one graph or chart of the data.
+Hand-drawn graphs are acceptable if they are neat and legible.
+Remember to label your axes and include a graph title If you selected a large dataset, your representation only needs to include the variables that are relevant to your investigation.